leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 > revolutionary acts.
 And history shows us that the continual accumulation of
 > such acts can change (almost) everything.

-I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.
+I absolutely think Graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.
 That is, I'm performing my own "revolutionary action" by pushing the _reality_ of leaderless systems.